The Corporate Governance Review: Austria

 Representation of the company

 The supervisory board is required to elect from its members a chairperson and (at least one) vice chairperson.
-Even though this means that a representative delegated by the employees' council could also be so elected, in practice these positions are predominately taken up by supervisory board members elected or nominated by the shareholders.
-Besides certain administrative duties (such as the convocation of the supervisory board meetings, the preparation of the agenda), the chairperson of the supervisory board also takes the chair of the (annual or extraordinary) general meeting, is entitled to demand a report from the management board even without the support of other supervisory board members, and is required to sign certain applications of the company with the Companies Register.
+Even though this means that a representative delegated by the employees' council could also be so elected, in practice these positions are predominantly taken up by supervisory board members elected or nominated by the shareholders.
+Besides certain administrative duties (such as the convocation of the supervisory board meetings and preparation of the agenda), the chairperson of the supervisory board also takes the chair of the (annual or extraordinary) general meeting, is entitled to demand a report from the management board even without the support of other supervisory board members, and is required to sign certain applications of the company with the Companies Register.

 Delegation of tasks and committees

 The Stock Corporation Act allows for (and in one case mandates), and the Corporate Governance Code recommends, the establishment of committees of the supervisory board.
 Each committee established must have at least three members.
 For listed companies, the establishment of an audit committee is mandatory; in addition, the Corporate Governance Code recommends the creation of a nomination committee and a compensation committee.
 The mandatory audit committee is basically responsible for monitoring the company's accounting process, the internal control systems and any audit of the financial statements (and related documents), including the preparation for their approval.
 The audit committee is also tasked with proposing the auditor of the company to the general meeting and monitoring the independence of the appointed auditor.
 One member of the audit committee must be a person with special knowledge and practical experience in finance, accounting and reporting.
 If established, a compensation committee is responsible for negotiating and approving directors' agreements and determining general policies for the remuneration of the management board, whereas a nomination committee is responsible for preparing nominations for the appointment of new management board members (including successor planning) and for the appointment of new supervisory board members.

 Remuneration of the management board